santiago-imelio/pmpp/chapter3/notes.md

 ### Predefined variables
 CUDA kernels can access a set of predefined variables that allow each thread to distinguish among themselves and to determine the area of data each thread is to work on.
-- `threadId.x` -> identifies the thread of execution, between 0 and `blockDim.x`.
+- `threadIdx` -> index of the thread of execution, between 0 and `blockDim.x`.
-- `blockId.x` -> identifies the block of execution.
+- `blockIdx` -> index of the block of execution.
-- `blockDim.x` -> represents the number of threads in the block.
+- `blockDim` -> represents the number of threads in the block.

 ### Runtime API